-At the SANE Help Centre we receive many calls from people concerned that a loved one may be displaying symptoms of borderline personality disorder (BPD).
-About 14% of all traffic to the SANE Australia website is for BPD-related content.
+At SANE we receive many calls from people concerned that a loved one may be displaying symptoms of borderline personality disorder (BPD).

 It's common for someone concerned about a family member or friend to want to learn as much as possible about BPD and confirm what is happening to their loved one.